Repayments on a £450,000 Mortgage

 How much does a £450,000 mortgage cost per month?

-As of writing (March 2024), the average monthly repayments on a £450,000 mortgage are £2,631.
-This is based on interest rates being around 5%, a typical mortgage term of 25 years, and most borrowers opting for a capital repayment mortgage.
+As of writing (April 2024), the average monthly repayments on a £450,000 mortgage are £2,631.
+This is based on interest rates being around 5%, a typical mortgage term of 25 years, and opting for a capital repayment mortgage.
+Based on this, you would repay £789,197 by the end of your mortgage term.

 Mortgage Repayment Calculator